切换至 "中华医学电子期刊资源库"

 引用本文:

-唐海杰, 刘思思, 金富军, 付咏梅, 董军. 人类免疫缺陷病毒-1相关神经认知障碍危险因素研究进展[J]. 中华实验和临床感染病杂志(电子版), 2019, 13(03): 177-180.
+唐海杰, 刘思思, 金富军, 付咏梅, 董军. 人类免疫缺陷病毒-1相关神经认知障碍危险因素研究进展[J/OL]. 中华实验和临床感染病杂志(电子版), 2019, 13(03): 177-180.

 Haijie Tang, Sisi Liu, Fujun Jin, Yongmei Fu, Jun Dong.
-Progress on the risk factors of human immunodeficiency virus-1 associated neurocognitive disorder[J].
+Progress on the risk factors of human immunodeficiency virus-1 associated neurocognitive disorder[J/OL].
 Chinese Journal of Experimental and Clinical Infectious Diseases(Electronic Edition), 2019, 13(03): 177-180.

 人类免疫缺陷病毒(HIV)感染人体外周血的同时入侵中枢神经系统(CNS),可以引发HIV-1相关神经认知障碍(HAND),主要表现为注意力不集中、感情淡漠和记忆障碍,导致患者日常工作生活不便。根据神经认知功能受损程度,HAND分为无症状性神经认知损害(ANI)、轻度神经认知紊乱(MND)和HIV相关痴呆症(HAD)3种类型。HAND目前已经成为AIDS患者重要的中枢神经系统并发症,AIDS患者进行联合抗逆转录病毒治疗(cART),病毒复制受到抑制,并发严重HIV相关痴呆者显著减少,生存期延长。目前HAND发病机制尚未明确,相关危险因素也需要进一步探索。本文对HAND相关危险因素的研究进展进行综述,为HAND诊断和发病机制研究提供新思路。